-- Rule 22(4) of the IC Rules provides that the IC may proceed in the absence of the osteopath if it is satisfied that all reasonable efforts have been made to notify the osteopath of the hearing. - Rules 20 and 40(5) of the PCC Rules provide for the PCC to proceed in the absence of the osteopath if it is satisfied that all reasonable steps have been taken to serve notice of the hearing on the osteopath. - Rules 16(4) and (5) and 26(6) of the HC Rules provide for the HC to proceed in the absence of the osteopath if: - it is satisfied that the notice of hearing has been served in accordance with the rules; or - in its opinion all practicable steps have been taken to serve the notice - 38.
+- 36. The fitness to practise committees may proceed with a hearing and decide whether to impose an interim suspension order in the absence of the osteopath. - 37.
+As a general principle, the osteopath has the right to be present and represented at a hearing.
+However, the following Rules do provide for the hearing to proceed in the absence of the osteopath: - Rule 22(4) of the IC Rules provides that the Investigating Committee may proceed in the absence of the osteopath if it is satisfied that all reasonable efforts have been made to notify the osteopath of the hearing. - Rules 20 and 40(5) of the PCC Rules provide for the Professional Conduct Committee to proceed in the absence of the osteopath if it is satisfied that all reasonable steps have been taken to serve notice of the hearing to the osteopath. - Rules 16(4) and (5) and 26(6) of the HC Rules provide for the Health Committee to proceed in the absence of the osteopath if: - it is satisfied that the notice of hearing has been served in accordance with the rules; or - in its opinion all practicable steps have been taken to serve the notice - 38.
 The decision to proceed with a hearing in the absence of the osteopath is a matter within the discretion of the Committee.
-The Committee should exercise that discretion with the utmost care and caution.
-In reaching a decision, the Committee should take account of the following (non-exhaustive) factors: - the nature and circumstances of the osteopath's absence; - whether the absence is deliberate or voluntary; - whether an adjournment might result in the osteopath attending the proceedings at a later date; - the likely length of any such adjournment and the immediacy AND urgency of ISO decisions; - whether the registrant wished to be represented at the hearing or has waived that right; - the extent to which any representative would be able to receive instructions from, and present the case on behalf of, the absent osteopath; - the extent of the disadvantage to the registrant in not being able to give evidence having regard to the nature of the case; - the seriousness of the allegation. - 39.
-The IC and HC ISO hearings are held in private.
-If the decision is to impose an ISO, a summary of the decision is published on the GOsC website.
-8
+The Committee should exercise its discretion with the utmost care and caution when making this decision.
+In reaching a decision, the Committee should take account of the following (non-exhaustive) factors: - the nature and circumstances of the osteopath's absence - whether the osteopath's absence is deliberate or voluntary; - whether an adjournment might result in the osteopath attending the proceedings at a later date - the likely length of any such adjournment and the immediacy AND urgency of interim suspension order decisions - whether the osteopath wished to be represented at the hearing or has waived that right

+- the extent to which any representative would be able to receive instructions from, and present the case on behalf of, the absent osteopath - the extent of the disadvantage to the osteopath in not being able to give evidence having regard to the nature of the case; - the seriousness of the allegation. - 39.
+The Investigating Committee and Health Committee interim suspension order hearings are held in private.
+If the decision is to impose an order, a summary of the decision is published on the GOsC website.

-Length of ISO
+Length of interim suspension order

-Before the IC
+Before the Investigating Committee

-40. When imposing an ISO, the IC must specify the period of the suspension, which must not exceed two months beginning with the date on which the ISO is made.
+40. When imposing an interim suspension order, the Investigating Committee must specify the period of the suspension, which must not exceed two months beginning with the date on which the interim suspension order is made.
+When deciding on the length of this period, the Investigating Committee must take into account the amount of time which is likely to be needed to complete any investigation.